 You must subscribe to post messages.
 Once you have joined the community go to the Community Home page, select the Discussions tab and click on Post New Message button on the right side of the screen.

 Our moderator reviews posts regularly and usually approves them within a couple of hours.
 Once approved, your post will appear immediately in the community and later in the daily and weekly digests that go to all subscribers based on their subscription preference.
 We will not otherwise notify you when we approve your post.
+If your post is rejected, you should receive a message from the moderator to assist you in meeting the guidelines below.

 - Do not post advertisements for products or services or solicitations for fundraising.